All Products

 kubectl get rollouts rollouts-demo -n default -w

-After you approve step 1, the rollout automatically advances through step 2 (50% pods, 60s pause) and step 3 (all pods, 60s pause).
-Key state transitions to watch for:
+After approval, the rollout advances through step 2 (50% pods, 60s pause) and step 3 (all pods, 60s pause).
+Key state transitions:

 CANARY_STATE Meaning